BetonQuest/BetonQuest/docs/API/Legacy-API.md

 You can also call that message when you detect that the player forced conversation ending (for example by moving away from the NPC).
 Remember to notify the conversation about that using `Conversation.end()`.

-Registering the conversation inputs/outputs is done in the same way as objectives, events and conditions, see [Registry](./Quest/Writing-Implementations.md#registry).
+Registering the conversation inputs/outputs is done in the same way as objectives, actions and conditions, see [Registry](./Quest/Writing-Implementations.md#registry).